15 Personalized Sales Email Samples That Actually Book Meetings (2026)

 Hi [Name], Noticed [Company] posted for a [specific role] — that usually means [inference about what they're trying to solve].
 We help [similar companies] do exactly that without [friction that role would face].
 [Specific outcome in one sentence].
 15 minutes this week?
 [Name]

-Why it converts: The inference is the personalization.
+Why it works: The inference is the personalization.
 Not 'I saw you're hiring' — but 'that usually means X'.
+The inference shows industry knowledge and makes the prospect feel understood.

 Subject: congrats on the [round]